mechatroner/vscode_rainbow_csv/DEV_README.md

 See more docs here: https://github.com/eclipse/openvsx/wiki/Publishing-Extensions

+### Pre-publishing checklist
+* Make sure that hover info shows hover information in different colors corresponding to the column color in classical csv mode.

 ### Generating documentation with showdown
 In order to generate RBQL documentation use showdown - based markdown_to_html.js script from junk/rainbow_stuff
 Usage: `node markdown_to_html.js ~/vscode_rainbow_csv/rbql_core/README.md out.html`